ferranjrr/Design-and-develop-web-sites-using-Microsoft-Expression-Web-4/README.md

 Click [here](https://ferranjrr.github.io/Website-HTML-JavaScript-Microsoft-Expression-Web-4/) to access to the website.

 All the requirements can be found in [2022_A2.pdf](./2022_A2.pdf).
+For more information about how it has been done, see [about.html](https://ferranjrr.github.io/Website-HTML-JavaScript-Microsoft-Expression-Web-4/about.html)

 Text and images are taken from different sites from the internet and the reference of those are specified in the Bibliography sections of the .html files.